 Many companies, especially startups, don’t consider UX research a crucial part of the product development process.
 It seems to them that doing research consumes lots of time and money and serves no purpose.
 Then they release the product and discover that it is a complete failure: hardly anyone downloads their app, and the user retention rate remains at 1-3%.

 How could this happen?
 They had a great business idea, so what could go wrong?
-Well, if they had done in-depth UX research, they might have found out.
+Well, if they had done in-depth UX design audit, they might have found out.

 So remember that even the boldest business ideas require detailed research (including various R&D solutions) and analysis.
 It’s the only way to find out what users need and how to meet their expectations.

 The importance of UX research